salesforce/lwc-rfcs/text/0000-spellcheck-global-attribute.md

 ```

 In the rendered chunk, `c-foo.spellcheck` will return `true`, but the correct behavior is the one from the `textarea`, in which `textarea.spellcheck` is going to be `false`, the inherited value from the div.

-## Alternatives

-We evaluated the alternative of fixing the issue at runtime by overwritting the `spellcheck` property descriptor for custom elements.
-This approach was dismissed because results in the same differences  between custom element and built-in element when programatically setting the `spellcheck` property.

-## Adoption strategy

-Component developers will not notice any difference in usage.

-# How we teach this

-This RFC is implementation specific.
-The only thing needed is to update the documentation adding a note that mention the limitations for the `spellcheck` attribute when used on custom elements (see [Drawbacks](##Drawbacks) section)

-# Unresolved questions